AlainBouchard/engineering-notes/content/blogs/sdlc-building-quality.md

 - **Data Integrity Tests**: Verify the accuracy, consistency, and reliability of data across systems.
 - **Localization and Internationalization Tests**: Ensure the application functions correctly in different regions and languages.

-By aligning these tests with deployment stages, we aim to create a clear, actionable roadmap for delivering high-quality software.
+By aligning these tests with SDLC, we aim to create a clear, actionable roadmap for delivering high-quality software.
 ### Test Flow Diagram

-The diagram below represents a **per-environment test flow**, outlining the **environments, test types**, and their **owners or responsibilities**.
+The diagram below represents a **per-environment test flow**, outlining the **environments, test types**, and their **owners**.
 While this flow is designed around typical industry practices, it’s important to note that every organization may have different environments, naming conventions, or even responsibilities assigned to teams.

 The **responsibilities** listed in this flow align with standard industry roles, but these may vary depending on a company’s structure or specific needs.
 Additionally, **adding quality and test coverage is an iterative process**, meaning that no single test strategy will cover every possible test type from the start.
 Instead, test strategies evolve over time to adapt to new challenges and ensure comprehensive quality.